Jack-Storment/GoodReadMe/README.md

 Contributing
 Tests
 Questions
-... and then links to their GitHub to create a ReadMe!
+... and then links to their GitHub to create a good ReadMe!